 Moreover, we are also developing a concept, in which the textile fibre production would be closely integrated to a bioproduct mill.
 This enables the clever use of various utilities and other resources.
-In this way, we can also ensure that all energy used by the textile fibre producing plant is 100% renewable energy.”
+In this way, we can also ensure that all energy used by the sustainable textile fibre producing plant is 100% renewable energy.”

 All that said, regarding the potential enhancements the test plant will reveal, a game-changing revolution is certainly not guaranteed.
 Encouraging results up to the present are not necessarily indicative of future success.

 “There are a lot of critical parameters that you cannot measure at lab-scale,” notes von Weymarn, “because the equipment is not set up like that.
 For a proper measurement, you should be running the production process at least one month continuously, day and night, and a laboratory environment is not made for those kinds of normal industrial operations.
 For me, the proof-of-concept is achieved, if or when the test plant is running perfectly, and the customers love the product.
 Naturally, also the economic feasibility of the concept must be promising.”

 DOING WOOD MORE GOOD